Last updated: 5 May 2022

 - To prevent a contractor with access to a business’s confidential information from using that information to set up a competing business, etc.

-Why use a Confidentiality Agreement?
+Why use an Agreement?

 Individuals and organisations at times have to share information with others that they would not like the public to come across and they would like to protect.
 Other times they are involved in disputes and other matters that they also would like to keep private.
-When these instances occur, to ensure that those who receive information keep the information private, it is common to enter into a Non-Disclosure or Confidentiality Agreement.
+When these instances occur, to ensure that those who receive information keep the information private, it is common to enter into a Non-Disclosure or Confidentiality arrangement.

-When should I use a Confidentiality Agreement?
+When should I use an Agreement?

 - After resignation